webdriverio/recorder-extension/Readme.md

 # How to install and use it

-Below are som quick step to help you get started.
+Below are some quick steps to help you get started.
 See [Record and export tests as WebdriverIO script](https://webdriver.io/docs/record) for the full documentation.

 1. Install the [extension]([https://webdriver.io](https://chrome.google.com/webstore/detail/webdriverio-chrome-record/pllimkccefnbmghgcikpjkmmcadeddfn)) from Chrome Web Store.
 2. Open a new tab in the browser.